openedx/docs.openedx.org/source/community/release_notes/quince.rst

 ****************

 * `Include and enable the Indigo theme in the default Open edX image <https://github.com/overhangio/tutor/issues/953>`__
-  * For users running OpenEdX with the default theme and no additional plugins will have this theme enabled automatically.
+  * Deployers running OpenEdX with the default theme and no additional plugins will have the Indigo theme enabled automatically.
 * `Deployers must ensure that for all of their IDAs, any JWT_PUBLIC_SIGNING_JWK_SET Django setting does not contain whitespace inside of the Base64 strings of the encoded keys <https://github.com/openedx/edx-drf-extensions/blob/master/CHANGELOG.rst#880---2023-05-16>`__
 * Django-storages upgraded to latest version and it has some breaking changes.
   * The constructor kwarg bucket is no longer accepted.
 Instead, use bucket_name.